tackyattack/smart-dashcam/OS_Setup.md

 # Notes
   - Ethernet devices that are Davicom device (more specifically that use the DM9601 or DM96xx drivers) do not work on the Raspberry Pi's
   - If a network device is attached for which Linux does not have a driver, it seems that this screws with Linux such that it has random networking problems such as not being able to change Wi-Fi networks.
   - It seems easiest to change Wi-Fi networks by altering the /etc/wpa_supplicant/wpa_supplicant.conf file such that the network you want to connect to is listed first followed by rebooting the system

+# Raspbian setup Instructions for Pi3 B+
+1. pip install PySimpleGUI27
+2. pip install typing

 # Raspbian Setup Instructions for Pi Zero W